bluemont/kria/README.md

 ## Before Running the Tests

 This section is intended for developers who want to run the included tests with `lein test`.

-Since the tests use Riak Search, please ensure that search is enabled.
+1. Since the tests use Riak Search, please ensure that search is enabled.
 Check that your `riak.conf` file has `search = on`.

+2. Also, run `test/riak-setup.sh` as root *once*, to create and activate the necessary bucket types.

 ## Message Terminology